crewAIInc/crewAI/src/crewai/cli/templates/README.md

 ## Support

-For support, questions, or feedback regarding the {{crew_name}} Crew or crewAI.
+For support, questions, or feedback regarding the {{crew_name}} Crew or CrewAI.
 - Visit our [documentation](https://docs.crewai.com)
 - Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)
 - [Join our Discord](https://discord.com/invite/X4JWnZnxPb)
 - [Chat with our docs](https://chatg.pt/DWjSBZn)

-Let's create wonders together with the power and simplicity of crewAI.
+Let's create wonders together with the power and simplicity of CrewAI.